 All students apply to MIT for general admission and select a major at the end of the first year with help from their first-year advisor; therefore all applicants must meet the same test requirements.

 MIT practices need-blind admissions, which means applicants will not be disadvantaged in the admissions process because of their financial need.
-We are one of only six schools in the U.S. that is need blind and meets full need for all students, foreign and domestic.
+We are one of only seven schools in the U.S. that is need blind and meets full need for all students, foreign and domestic.